 Scott was a contributing writer to Inside the Minds: Chapter 11 Bankruptcy and Restructuring Strategies, 2014 ed., having drafted a chapter concerning strategic analysis of and planning for chapter 11 filings.

 He has garnered an AV® Preeminent distinction, the highest available mark for professional excellence from Martindale-Hubbell’s Peer Review Ratings.
-He has also been recognized each year as a leading bankruptcy lawyer in Florida by Chambers USA (since 2012), selected for inclusion by Florida Super Lawyers (since 2009) and Florida Trend Magazine Legal Elite (since 2013).
+He has also been recognized each year as a leading bankruptcy lawyer in Florida by Chambers USA (since 2012), selected for inclusion by Florida Super Lawyers (since 2009) including Top 50 Layers in Tampa in 2019, and named to Florida Trend Magazine Legal Elite (since 2013).
 He was selected for inclusion in The Best Lawyers in America (2018, 2019 and 2020 editions) in Bankruptcy & Creditor Debtor Rights and Insolvency & Reorganization Law.

 In addition to legal recognition, Scott has been recognized within his local community.
 In 2013, Scott was recognized as one of the leading “Up and Comers” under 40 years old in the Tampa Bay area’s business and civic community.